redwoodsam/redwoodsam/README.md

-### Welcome to my profile😎
+### Hi, I'm Sam.
+Be welcome to my profile 😎

-- I'm a brazilian web developer, currently studying Computer Engineering at @Unimar and working as IT intern.
+- Web developer, currently studying Computer Engineering at @Unimar and working as IT intern.
-- My stack is primarily focused on ReactJS, PHP and Python
+- My stack is primarily focused on ReactJS, PHP and Python.

 <div align="center">
  <div style="display:flex">